TheMicronauts/TORAIZ-AS-1-Help/README.md

 ### Sequential Prophet-6

 It seems that the [Prophet-6](https://sequential.com/product/prophet-6/) shares the same MIDI implementation, although I can’t confirm it.
-If that’s the case, this info, sheets, and MIDI parts could be useful for that synth as well.
+If that’s the case, these resources could be useful for that synth as well.

 # Traduction en français